No, Mr. President. The US doesn't have a trade deficit with Canada

 Trump doubled down on the claim this morning, tweeting: "We do have a Trade Deficit with Canada, as we do with almost all countries (some of them massive).
 P.M.
 Justin Trudeau of Canada, a very good guy, doesn't like saying that Canada has a Surplus vs. the U.S.(negotiating), but they do...they almost all do...and that's how I know!"

 The US had a $2.7 billion trade surplus with Canada last year.
-It also had surpluses with Canada in 2015 and 2016, according to the Commerce Department figures (Page 39, Exhibit 20).
+It also had surpluses with Canada in 2015 and 2016, according to the Bureau of Economic Analysis figures (Page 39, Exhibit 20).

 Related: Major US trading partners blast Trump's tariffs

-Here's how the 2017 trade deficit is calculated:.
+Here's how the 2017 trade deficit is calculated:

 The US had a deficit of $23.2 billion last year with Canada just in goods -- everything from toys to cars.